 top of page

 Michael Menahem Gottlieb’s life epitomized the spiritual journey.
 At the young age of 22, Michael became an ordained rabbi.
-Two years later, he was elected head of an orthodox congregation in New York and, at 30, was appointed dean of Chaim Joseph Rabbinical Seminary.
+Two years later, he was elected head of an orthodox congregation in New York and, at 30, was appointed Dean of Chaim Joseph Rabbinical Seminary.
 For 14 years, Michael studied and taught the word of God according to the Torah and Talmud.

 After earning his master’s degree in psychology from Loyola University, Michael trained extensively with leading scholars in the fields of Gestalt, Reichian, psychomotor, bioenergetics, and transpersonal psychology.
 And during an extended stay in Moscow and Saint Petersburg, he pursued an interest in Russian psychological theory and methodology with some of the foremost Soviet mental health professionals.